jncc/deli/README.md

 Deployment
 ----------

-Pushing to `master` will deploy via Shippable to the live Elastic Beanstalk environment.
+Pushing to a tenant branch like `eocoe` will deploy via Shippable to the relevant live Elastic Beanstalk environment.

 To deploy manually, without using Shippable, you'll need to set up the AWS command line interface.
 See http://blog.shippable.com/how-to-deploy-to-elastic-beanstalk-part-1 which also contains instructions for creating new Elastic Beanstalk environments.